DarionV/calculator/README.md

 Therefore I chose not to add some of the functionalities that other student's have in their calculators.
 For example when typing "2+2=" the display will not show "2+2=4".
 It will instead show one thing at a time, with a little "flash" of the digits when pressing buttons as a form of visual feedback.

-The buttons are tilted a tiny bit in random directions to make them look a bit loose.
-When hovering they tilt a bit as well to better sell the effect.

 For the etch-a-sketch project I used a lot of CSS to style the components.
 I figured I would use SVG's to create the design for this project.
 As I learned, SVGs are not that good for complex shapes and I had to settle with a .png for the calculator instead, which was a bit of a disappointment, because that meant that I could have just photoshopped the reference image instead of recreating the whole thing with vector graphics.
 (All graphics on the page was created by me)

 In that regard, the etch-a-sketch project was more useful for learning CSS and how to place things properly.
 With this design, it was more practice with vector graphics.